Live Updates arrow

 background

-In some areas, we rely on rivers for the water we supply to our customers.
-However, the twin pressures of more extreme weather events and a growing population are stretching these finite natural resources.
+In some areas, like in Hampshire and on the Isle of Wight, we rely on rivers for the water we supply to our customers.
+More recently, the pressures of more extreme weather events and a growing population are stretching these precious resources.

 The River Test

-This graph shows recent flow data for the River Test during the winter of 2022–23.
+This graph shows recent flow data for the River Test during 2024–25.
 (Source: The Environment Agency)

 The River Itchen

-This graph shows recent flow data for the River Itchen during the winter of 2022–23.
+This graph shows recent flow data for the River Itchen during 2024–25.
 (Source: The Environment Agency)

 The River Test

-This graph shows recent flow data for the River Test during the winter of 2022–23.
+This graph shows recent flow data for the River Test during 2024–25.
 (Source: The Environment Agency)

 The River Itchen

-This graph shows recent flow data for the River Itchen during the winter of 2022–23.
+This graph shows recent flow data for the River Itchen during 2024–25.
 (Source: The Environment Agency)

 Protecting Hampshire's rivers